LGE-ARC-AdvancedAI/auptimizer/docs/experiment.rst

 Additional runtime configuration for node/AWS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The user should either have Auptimizer installed on the remote machine, or at minimum, copy the :download:`Auptimizer file for remote machine <archive/aup.py>` to the remote machine that can be imported by the jobs.
+The user should either have Auptimizer installed on the remote machine, or at a minimum, copy the :download:`Auptimizer file for remote machine <archive/aup.py>` to the remote machine that can be imported by the jobs.

-Additional configuration for node/AWS environment for runtime can be put under the ``runtime_args`` in the ``experiment.json``.
+Additional configuration for node/AWS environment for runtime can be specified under the ``runtime_args`` in the ``experiment.json``.
 This is important for setting up the environment, etc. on the remote machine.
 The specific arguments are: